Explicit convergence bounds for Metropolis Markov chains: isoperimetry, spectral gaps and profiles: Introduction

 One of the first attempts to establish directly the existence of a (right) $\ELL$-spectral gap for RWM on $\mathbb{R}^{d}$ is \citet{miclo2000trous}, where a quantization approach is used to approximate the initial problem, and results concerning Markov chains on graphs are leveraged.
 The authors focus on the scenario $d=1$, although it is argued that the results could be generalized to multiple dimensions.
 The assumptions made on the negative log-density $U$ are less stringent than those considered here, however no quantitative bounds were provided.
 Another contribution in this direction is \citet{jarner-yuen} where a lower bound on the conductance was obtained for monotone log-concave distributions on $\mathbb{R}$.
 The existence of an $\ELL$ spectral gap can also be established using drift and minorization techniques: for example, \citet{jarner2000geometric} demonstrate that the RWM chain is ${\rm L}^{1}$- geometrically ergodic under fairly mild conditions on $\pi$, and since RWM chains are reversible those conditions also imply $\ELL$-geometric ergodicity and the existence of a spectral gap \citep{roberts1997geometric,roberts2001geometric}.
 However, these techniques typically do not provide accurate quantitative bounds on the size of the gap; see for instance, \citet{qin2021limitations}.

 The results and the approach we take here are inspired by several papers.
 The recent papers \citet{belloni2009computational}, \citet{Dwivedi-Chen-Wainwright-JMLR:v20:19-306} and \citet{chenJMLR:v21:19-441} are most closely related to our approach.
 All three of these papers also consider bounds on the conductance or conductance profile of the RWM kernel $P$, but \textit{restricted} to some compact subset $K$ of $\mathbb{R}^{d}$.
 As a consequence, they do not provide a positive lower bound on the spectral gap of the unrestricted $P$.
 More precisely, \citet{belloni2009computational} and \citet{Dwivedi-Chen-Wainwright-JMLR:v20:19-306} prove a restricted variant of Corollary~\ref{cor:iso-couple-conductance} for the conductance, corresponding to connection 3--4 in Figure~\ref{fig:secs2-3-map}. \citet{chenJMLR:v21:19-441} prove restricted variants of connections 3--8. \citet{Dwivedi-Chen-Wainwright-JMLR:v20:19-306} and \citet{chenJMLR:v21:19-441} obtain complexity bounds for convergence of $\mu P^{n}$ to $\pi$ on $\mathbb{R}^{d}$ using the notion of $s$-conductance, which entails delicate balancing of the desired final error, the size of $K$, properties of $\mu$ and even $\sigma^{2}$.
 In particular, we emphasize that all three prior complexity analyses involve using specific, theoretically-motivated and typically unknown values of $\sigma^{2}$, so the results do not cover the arbitrary values of $\sigma^{2}$ used in practice.
 The restriction to $K$ in these papers is necessary since the authors only verify the close coupling condition for $P$ on $K$.
 In contrast, we are able to verify this condition globally, and hence there is no need to consider restrictions.
 As a result, we can obtain a positive lower bound on the spectral gap, and the convergence analysis does not require the same type of fine balancing.
 In particular, we also find an improved dependence of the mixing time on the condition number $\kappa$, in comparison to the dependence in \citet{chenJMLR:v21:19-441}.
+We also mention \citet{MATHE2007673}, who proved that the Metropolis chain with a ball-walk proposal for $\pi$ log-concave with Lipschitz potential and restricted to a ball has a spectral gap in $\Omega(d^{-2})$; see also \citet{RUDOLF200911}.